OutSystems/docs-product/src/migration-to-odc/known-issues.md

 ---
 summary: Current technical issues and recommendations in the migration of the OutSystems O11 apps to ODC, with recommendations how to address the issues where possible.
 locale: en-us
 guid: 84c331ff-513c-4e1f-ae7c-df9dfaac44f1
 app_type: traditional web apps, mobile apps, reactive web apps
 platform-version: o11
 figma:
+coverage-type:
+  - remember
 ---

 # Known issues